-The area around South Stack cliffs is rich in history, with the Holyhead Mountain Hut Circles – the remains of an Iron Age village – across the road from the car park, and walks to the summit of Holyhead mountain starting from there.
+The area around South Stack cliffs is rich in history, with the Holyhead Mountain Hut Circles – the remains of an Iron Age village – across the road from the car park, and one of the best Anglesey walks takes you to the summit of Holyhead mountain from there.

 19. Rhosneigr Surfing

 Rhosneigr is the uncontested Anglesey surfing capital.
 The village is quite different in feel to most of the rest of the island, rather like Abersoch is to the rest of the Llyn Peninsula, with more upmarket places to stay and eat than you tend to find elsewhere on Anglesey.

 There are two beaches in Rhosneigr, very different in character.
 Traeth Llydan is where you head for the best of the Anglesey surf, and in the right conditions you’ll also see kite surfers and windsurfers out as well.